Prologue: Dawn in Montpellier

 I’ve have several friends who drive for Uber/Lyft.
 They are what you would call below middle class.
 They don’t come from jobs that have benefits or above average wages.
 They would love to have benefits, but they are so thankful that they can make good money just because they have a car.
 The per trip pay is not that good, but they can decide to work more if they want more, or less if not.
 They will complain about several Uber business practices, sure.
 But when Austin kicked Uber out, they were devastated.
 If you told them Austin did it “for their benefit”, it would have fallen on deaf ears

 Austin kicked out Uber because the company was not willing to play by the same rules as everyone else, reasonable rules meant to protect consumers.
-And I questions the ‘good pay.’
+And I question the ‘good pay.’
 But his main point is true: a bad job is better than no job.

 Where does that leave us?

-Upsetting the status quo in such a way that benefit consumers can be a good thing, although not at the expense of customer safety or employee wage suppression.
+Upsetting the status quo in such a way that benefits consumers can be a good thing, although not at the expense of customer safety or employee wage suppression.
 There is plenty of data that indicates being an Uber driver is not a viable full time job, but it is a job.
 Bringing competition to new markets, where there were either not enough drivers (reportedly the case in Austin), rip-offs (see above in Saigon), or corruption (London) – this is all good too, and Uber has been a part of this.

 Moreover, like Susan Fowler, there are no doubt a lot of good people working at Uber.
 I’ve worked at a controversial company, and understand that in spite of what the executives or others have been responsible for, there could still be good reasons to work there.